How to fund your MBA

 You might feel that a Master’s in Business Administration (MBA) might help you advance in your career.
 If you’re considering that option, here are some tips on selecting the right MBA path to take, and more importantly, how to fund your education dream.

 How valuable is an MBA to you?

-Master in Business Administration.
-It trains you in a spectrum of business-related fields, from human resource and operations management, to marketing, strategies and finances.
-Through discussions and case studies, you will learn to deal with a repertoire of business related issues.
-An MBA also offers valuable intangibles as well - soft skills picked up during discussions and presentations, and the chance to network with potential future leaders from different international backgrounds.
-There are both full-time and part-time MBA programs, available at public and private universities.
+An MBA trains you in a spectrum of business-related fields, from human resource and operations management, to marketing, strategies and finances.
+Through discussions and case studies, you will learn to deal with a repertoire of business-related issues.

 When is the right time to do an MBA?

-You will need to read up on the various MBAs on offer, locally and internationally, and see which suits you well.
+Read up on the various MBAs on offer, locally and internationally, and see which programme and curriculum suits you well.
 Look at the prospectus, and the various opportunities the programme can offer.
-Are you better off getting an MBA, or focusing on work?
-Take a look at this checklist, and mark the statements you better agree with.
+To help you decide if you’re better off getting an MBA, or focusing on work, we have collated the main decision points.
+Using the checklist, mark out the statements you better agree with.
 If you have more checks in the left column, then perhaps it’s time to start looking at potential MBA options.

-It is also necessary to ponder over the trajectory of the industry you are in, and question whether doing an MBA adds value to your prospects, or will the costs be a burden to you instead.
+It is also necessary to ponder over the trajectory of the industry you are in, and question whether doing an MBA adds value to your prospects, or if the costs will be a burden instead.

 How much does an MBA cost?

 Let’s face it.
 Getting through undergraduate studies already cost you and your family some money.
 So before committing to an MBA, you’ll want to be aware of the relevant costs.